 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
-Therefore, our staff have been briefed on the importance of FGM through our Whole School Safeguarding on 4 January 2022, and are aware of some of the signs and symptoms.
+Therefore, our staff have been briefed on the importance of FGM through our Whole School Safeguarding training on 22nd August 2024 and are aware of some of the signs and symptoms.

-Responding to FGM - The school will ensure;
+Responding to FGM - The school will ensure:

-- We raise awareness of staff in regard to the issues of FGM through Whole School Training - Staff have a clear understanding of what FGM is - FGM is within the schools Safeguarding Policy - Sex and Health curriculum supports pupils understanding of their bodies and keeping themselves safe - Monitoring absences - 33.3 As of October 2015, it became a mandatory responsibility of all staff members to report any suspicion of FGM to the police if the child is under 18 years of age.
-If any of our staff at Herrick Primary School are aware of such concerns, staff will, in the first instance, report their concerns to the DSL and/or Headteacher and then take appropriate steps to either directly contact the Police or seek advice from Duty & Advice, Childrens Social Care. - 33.4 Any concerns raised including any referrals made will be; monitored closely and recorded following our school's procedures by the staff members raising the concern, the DSL or both. - Furthermore, our school staff are aware that guidance on FGM has been updated in July 2020 and the guidance is available to all staff.
+- We raise awareness of staff regarding the issues of FGM through Whole School Training - Staff have a clear understanding of what is FGM. - FGM is within the schools Safeguarding Policy - Sex and Health curriculum supports pupils understanding of their bodies and keeping themselves safe. - Monitoring absences - 34.3 As of October 2015, it became a mandatory responsibility of all staff members to report any suspicion of FGM to the police if the child is under 18 years of age.
+If any of our staff at Herrick Primary School are aware of such concerns, staff will, in the first instance, report their concerns to the DSL and/or Headteacher and then take appropriate steps to either, directly contact the Police or seek advice from Duty & Advice, Children's Social Care. - 34.4 Any concerns raised including any referrals made will be monitored closely and recorded following our school's procedures by the staff members raising the concern, the DSL or both. - 34.5 Furthermore, our school staff are aware that guidance on FGM has been updated in July 2020 and the guidance is available to all staff.

-34 Forced Marriage
+35. Forced Marriage

-34.1 A forced marriage is a marriage that is performed under duress and without the full and informed consent or free will of both parties.
+35.1 A forced marriage is a marriage that is performed under duress and without the full and informed consent or free will of both parties.
 Duress cannot be justified on religious or cultural grounds.
 Victims of forced marriage may be the subject of physical violence, rape, abduction, false imprisonment, enslavement, emotional abuse, and murder.
 It is important not to confuse 'forced' marriage with 'arranged' marriage.
 In the instance of an 'arranged' marriage both parties freely consent.